 - Additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year. - Further support or resources may be allocated to your child following assessments by school staff or outside agencies (e.g. CAMHS). - Some children may have an Education, Health and Care Plan in which North Lincolnshire Local Authority commits additional funding to that child.
-In such a case, this additional funding is used to support the individual who attracts that funding. - Funding may be used to buy in additional specialist support (e.g. Speech Therapy)
+In such a case, this additional funding is used to support the individual who attracts that funding. - Funding is used to buy in additional specialist support (e.g. Speech Therapy)

-What training have the staff supporting children with SEND had?
+What training have the staff supporting children with SFND had?

 All staff are responsible for pupils with SEND and all staff have regular training in regards to Special Educational Needs.
 Staff have had specific training regarding ASD, Dyslexia, Speech and Language and Social, Emotional and Behavioural difficulties.
-Within school we have several members of staff who have areas of expertise such as ASD, Speech and Language and physiotherapy.
-Our staff are trained in delivering intervention support such as Precision Teach, Rainbow books and Write from the Start.
+Within school we have several members of staff who have areas of expertise such as ASD, physiotherapy.
+Our specialist TA works closely with the Speech and Language Therapy team and delivers the speech and language programmes set for each individual pupil.
+Our teaching and support staff are also trained in delivering intervention support such as Precision Teach, Rainbow books and Write from the Start.

 The transfer of information is important at every stage.
 As children on the SEND register move through school, records will be transferred.
 Transfer meetings take place between teachers to discuss individual needs, intervention strategies, levels of support needed, preferred learning styles as well as the pupil's strengths.
-The SENCO keeps a central record of all information regarding pupils on the SEND register.
-The SENCO passes relevant information to each class teacher as appropriate.
+The SENDCo keeps a central record of all information regarding pupils on the SEND register.
+The SENDCo passes relevant information to each class teacher as appropriate.
 When a pupil moves to another school, SEND records will be sent to inform the new schools of the individual's needs.
-Where a pupil has an EHCP or an ILP, the SENCO of the receiving school will be invited to a review meeting the term before they transfer.
-Before the end of Year 2, the Year 2 teachers and the SENCO will meet with the Year 3 teachers and the SENCO of the Junior School that the pupil will be attending.
+Where a pupil has an EHCP or an ILP, the SENDCo of the receiving school will be invited to a review meeting the term before they transfer.
+Before the end of Year 2, the Year 2 teachers and the SENDCo will meet with the Year 3 teachers and the SENDCo of the Junior School that the pupil willbe attending.